Academic Progress and Graduation

 Student Evaluation and Promotion Committee (SEPC) shall:

-- comprise 10 senior faculty members and chair, all appointed by the Dean.
+- Comprise 10 faculty members and chair, all appointed by the Dean.
 Eight members and the chair shall be appointed after consultation with the Associate Deans of Academic Affairs, Student Affairs, and Diversity and Multicultural Affairs.
-The remaining two members, a Course Director and a Clerkship Director, shall be appointed after consultation with the chairs of the PCS and the CCS, respectively.
+The remaining two members, a Course Director and a Clerkship Director, shall be appointed after consultation with the chairs of the Pre-Clerkship Curriculum Subcommittee (PCS) and Clerkship Curriculum Subcommittee (CCS), respectively.
 Faculty members must represent all four curricular years.
 The Associate Deans for Student Affairs, Academic Affairs, and Diversity and Multicultural Affairs, and the Director of Academic Enhancement shall serve ex officio, without vote.
 The Registrar shall act as secretary without vote.

-- meet monthly during the academic term, and otherwise as needed at the call of the chair.
+- Meet monthly, if required, during the academic term, and otherwise as needed at the call of the chair.

 - Act in accordance with the Policies and Procedures for Evaluation, Grading, and Promotion of Boston University School of Medicine MD Students.

 For the rules governing promotion, view the “Policies and Procedures for Evaluation, Grading, and Promotion of Boston University School of Medicine MD Students.”